XarrrdaS/PHP-users-app/README.md

-# PHP app - user table with remove and add functionality
+# PHP app - users table with remove and add functionality
 The app uses jQuery to handle AJAX requests.<br>
 Application retrieves data (users) from a JSON file.<br>
 Through the form you can add new user to JSON.<br>